The Shadow of an Empire

-The Shadow of an Empire is the second studio album by Irish singer-songwriter Fionn Regan, released on 8 February 2010 on Heavenly Records and Universal Music Ireland.
+The Shadow of an Empire is the second studio album by Irish singer-songwriter Fionn Regan, released on 5 February 2010 in Ireland by Universal Music Ireland and on 8 February 2010 in the United Kingdom by Heavenly Records.
+The album was later released on vinyl on 8 February 2011 via Diverse Records.
 The album's aesthetic differs from Regan's previous album, The End of History, featuring more electric guitar-based rock songs.
 Regarding this change in musical direction, Regan stated, "This album's lyrically quite fast, with lots of word changes and phrase changes, and it asked for a different kind of coat."
 In October 2009 the first single, "Protection Racket" was released as a free download.

 Following the album's release, Regan toured with support act, Danny and the Champions of the World, appearing as his backing band.